Rhonda Hamm-Niebruegge, Director of St. Louis Lambert International Airport

 Terminal Two would be repurposed.
 The project would have about a ten-year window: two years of negotiating with your airlines, because they ultimately pay the cost of it, and then design and construction.
 While it’s very doable, it’s complicated.
 Southwest would stay in their terminal all the way until the end.
 The single terminal would go up to the west.
 Terminal Two could be repurposed as consolidated rental car facilities, or you could put a hotel in there, or administrative offices….
 You would lop off that D concourse, obviously.

-Speaking of the future, how are we going to deal with those little eVTOLs [Electric Vertical Take-off and Landing vehicles] in the sky?
+Speaking of the future, how are we going to deal with those little eVTOLs [Electric Vertical Take-off and Landing aircraft, similar to a helicopter] in the sky?

 The Jetsons? ’Cause that’s what you think of!
 Will people have these personal flying cars, and how will airports accommodate them?
 There are tons of discussions about that in the industry.
 A couple airports, Dallas is one, are looking at parking pads for them.
 While I think it’s a ways down the road, it certainly is something we are planning for.
 Think about TNCs [transportation network companies] like Uber and Lyft.
 Ten years ago, we didn’t know what in hell a TNC was.
 Years ago, somebody dropped you off at the airport, you parked there, or you took a taxi.
 The flying cars, if you want to call them that, are just another example of how fast technology is morphing.